War hawk: Historical group

 President James Madison set the legislative agenda for Congress, providing committees in the House of Representatives with policy recommendations to be introduced as bills on the House floor.
 Nevertheless, he was regarded as a "timid soul" and tried to restrain the martial zeal of the War Hawks.

 Variations of the term

 The term has also been expanded into "chicken hawk", referring to a war hawk who avoided military service.

 The term "liberal hawk" is a derivation of the traditional phrase, in the sense that it denotes an individual with socially liberal inclinations coupled with an aggressive outlook on foreign policy.
 The term "neoconservative" is also used to denote an individual with conservative inclinations coupled with an aggressive outlook on foreign policy.

 In modern American usage, "hawk" refers to a fierce advocate for a cause or policy, such as "deficit hawk" or "privacy hawk".
 It may also refer to a person or political leader who favors a strong or aggressive military policy, though not necessarily outright war.

 In the Philippines, a war hawk is usually referred to, in slang, as "war freaks".
 The term is used to describe people who are belligerent or prone to arguments.

+Research

+A 2026 peer-reviewed study published in Israel Affairs found that in Israel and Japan, national chauvinism was significantly correlated with support for aggressive foreign policies, while patriotism was not a strong predictor for hawkish policies.
+The study had defined national chauvinism as having belief in home-country superiority while patriotism was defined as having affection and commitment to one's country and feeling pride in their country and its institutions.